Air Compressors

 Aftercooling

-The removal of heat when the compression process is complete.
+The process of removing excess heat once the compression cycle is complete.

 Air Pressure Regulator

-A component of an air compressor that allows the user to adjust the air pressure in the air line.
+A component that allows users to adjust the air pressure within the compressor’s output line.

 Backflow